almoraya/SparkifygoesPostgreSQL/data/test.md

 ### Docker Images
 `udaconnect-app` and `udaconnect-api` use docker images from `udacity/nd064-udaconnect-app` and `udacity/nd064-udaconnect-api`.
 To make changes to the application, build your own Docker image and push it to your own DockerHub repository.
 Replace the existing container registry path with your own.
 <br>
+As a result of refactoring the application, 6 new images were created.

 <br>

 <a name="config">